SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Security Classification

-By exploiting \ac{ISP} characteristics, it is possible to create camera-specific attacks that hide information tailored to work only on specific \acp{ISP}~\cite{phan_adversarial_2021}.
-Additionally, certain processing steps of an \ac{ISP} can be exploited in general, such as image scaling~\cite{li_adversarial_2022, li_image-scaling_2024} by embedding crafted information that only becomes visible after scaling the image, leading to misclassification in subsequent layers.
+\cpar{\circledtexted{5}~Image Processing Attacks} By exploiting \ac{ISP} characteristics, it is possible to create camera-specific attacks that hide information tailored to work only on specific \acp{ISP}~\cite{phan_adversarial_2021}.
+Additionally, certain processing steps of an \ac{ISP} can be exploited in general, such as image scaling~\cite{li_adversarial_2022, li_image-scaling_2024, xiao_seeing_2019} by embedding crafted information that only becomes visible after scaling the image, leading to misclassification in subsequent layers.
+Through low-level image analysis, this attack can be thwarted~\cite{xiao_seeing_2019}.